10 essential data management roles for 2025

 Goals and overall duties of a data management team

-A data management team's main goal is to make sure enterprise data assets meet business requirements and the information needs of users.
-To achieve that, the team works to make data available and accessible for the planned uses and ensure that it's accurate, reliable and properly organized.
+A data management team's main goal is to make sure enterprise data assets meet business requirements and users' information needs.
+To achieve that, the team works to make data available and accessible for its planned uses and ensure that it's accurate, reliable and properly organized.
 The team also combines data sets from different systems to give users a full view of operations, customers, financial performance and other areas of business interest.

 At a high level, the duties of a data management team include the following:

-• data integration work to pull together and consolidate different data sets; and
+- Data integration work to pull together and consolidate different data sets.

-Many data management teams also do data analysis themselves, handling both BI and advanced analytics applications instead of having those functions be part of separate analytics teams.
+Many data management teams also do data analysis, handling both BI and advanced analytics applications instead of having those functions be part of separate analytics teams.

 Now, let's look at the most common data management roles and their responsibilities.
 It's important to note, though, that the size of the organization and the amount of data it collects and stores will affect how data management responsibilities are assigned to different personnel.